adamcarrier/Newport-News-Open-Police-Data/README.md

 * Automate daily report collection using hosted `cron` job (maybe use Google App Engine Cron Service?)
 * Automate CSV data set upload to Google Cloud storage
 * Find public hosting for RStudio Leaflet widget
+* Put config variables like file names into vectored lists that can be passed to multiple functions